NeuronC News

 Feb, 2008 additions:

-Levenberg-Marquardt least-squares fitting added, allowing
+Levenberg-Marquardt least-squares fitting, allowing

 either interpreted or compiled version to quickly fit a